rasumovsky/RealEstate/README.md

 ## To run

 Use `jupyter notebook` in the terminal to open an interactive session in your browser.
-Execute the commands in rental_analysis.ipynb.
+Execute the commands in **rental_analysis.ipynb**.